Mediacauseagency/Classy/README.txt

 * [classy_fundraisers]
 * [classy_donations]

-You are able to use attributes that are available on the API as well in your shortcodes.
+You are able to use parameters that are available on the API as well in your shortcodes.
 For example:

 [classy_fundraisers order="firstname"]